Giuseppe Occhialini

 Giuseppe Paolo Stanislao "Beppo" Occhialini (/it/; 5 December 1907 – 30 December 1993) was an Italian experimental physicist who contributed to the discovery of the pion or pi-meson decay in 1947 with César Lattes and Cecil Powell, the latter winning the Nobel Prize in Physics for this work.
-At the time of this discovery, they were all working at the H. H. Wills Laboratory of the University of Bristol.
+At the time of this discovery, they were all working in the H. H. Wills Laboratory at the University of Bristol.

-The X-ray satellite SAX was named BeppoSAX in his honor after its launch in 1996.

 Biography

 Giuseppe (Beppo) P.S.
 Occhialini and Patrick Blackett in 1932 or 1933.
 Credit: Giuseppe Occhialini and Constance Dilworth Archive, Università degli Studi di Milano Statale.

 Giuseppe Paolo Stanislao Occhialini was born on 5 December 1907 in Fossombrone, Italy, and graduated from the University of Florence in 1929.
 In 1932, he collaborated in the discovery of the positron in cosmic rays in the Cavendish Laboratory at the University of Cambridge, under the leadership of Patrick Blackett, using cloud chambers.

 Occhialini returned in Italy in 1934, where he suffered from the political climate generated by fascism.
 Thus, from 1937 to 1944, following an invitation by Gleb Wataghin, he worked at the Institute of Physics of the University of São Paulo in Brazil.

 In 1944, Occhialini returned to England, working in the Wills Physics Laboratory at the University of Bristol, where he studied cosmic rays.
 In 1947, while in Bristol, he contributed to the discovery of the pion or pi-meson decay in collaboration with César Lattes, Cecil Powell, and Hugh Muirhead.
 The discovery was made using the technology of the tracks on specialized photographic emulsions.
 Powell won the Nobel Prize in Physics in 1950, in large part for this work.

 In 1950, Occhialini returned to Italy, teaching first at the University of Genoa and then in the Physics Department at the University of Milan in 1952.

 Occhialini was a protagonist in cosmic ray research with the nuclear utilization of photographic emulsions exposed to high energy cosmic radiation, work which culminated in 1954 with the European G-Stack collaboration, that focused on the decay products of the kaons.
 Later on with the coming of particle accelerators, Occhialini explored that new field of research.
 He also made outstanding contributions to space physics, importantly contributing to the foundation of the European Space Agency.